Set up a Salesforce v2 connector

 sandbox.lightning.force.com

-Step 2: Set up the Salesforce connector
+Set up a Salesforce cloud-hosted connector

 Find the Settings area of the page and click Edit.